actions-marketplace-validations/hugoalh_send-ifttt-webhook-ghaction/README.md

 ## 📚 Documentation

-> **⚠ Important:** This documentation is v5.0.0 based; To view other release's/tag's/version's documentation, please visit the [releases/tags/versions list](https://github.com/hugoalh/trigger-ifttt-webhook-applet-ghaction/tags) and select the correct release/tag/version.
+> **⚠ Important:** This documentation is v5.0.0 based; To view other version's documentation, please visit the [versions list](https://github.com/hugoalh/trigger-ifttt-webhook-applet-ghaction/tags) and select the correct version.

 ### Getting Started